worldmobilegroup/aya-node/docs/guide_join_devnet.md

 ### Setting up systemd
 We want that our validator starts automatically with the server and is restarted automatically.
 For that purpose we create a systemd service (Ubuntu 22.04).

-First of all we create a startup script for the AyA-Node.
+First we create a startup script for the AyA-Node.

 Make sure the path to the aya-node binary is correct in the command below.
 It is expected you cloned and compiled the repository on the validator machine in your users home folder.
 In this case the aya-node would be located in "/home/myuser/aya-node/target/release".